-Please reference the “RESOURCES” section (upper right corner) and the FAQ banner at the top of the page for answers to very common questions and requests received by HQ ARPC/PB.
+Please reference the “RESOURCES” section (upper right corner) or the FAQ banner at the top of the page for answers to common questions and requests received by HQ ARPC/PB.

 CY22 ARC Selection Board Schedule with Key Board Events and Dates